+As of March 31, 2012, we maintain two stock incentive plans, which are described more fully in Note 7 of our "Notes to Consolidated Financial Statements."
+We account for our stock incentive plans based on the grant date fair value recognition provisions in accordance with ASC 718.
 We estimated the fair value of stock options granted using the Black-Scholes formula.
 The fair value of restricted stock units awarded is determined based on the number of shares granted and the closing price of our common stock on the date of grant.
 Compensation for all share-based payment awards is recognized on a straight-line basis over the requisite service period of the awards, which is generally the vesting period.
 Forfeitures are estimated based on a historical analysis of our actual stock award forfeitures.

 The average expected life was determined according to the "simplified" method, which is the mid-point between the vesting date and the end of the contractual term.
-We currently use the "simplified" method to estimate the expected term for share option grants as we do not have enough historical experience to provide a reasonable estimate due to the limited period our equity shares have been publicly traded.
-We will continue to use the "simplified" method until we have enough historical experience to provide a reasonable estimate of expected term.
+We used the "simplified" method for fiscal 2010, 2011 and 2012 to estimate the expected term for share option grants as we did not have enough historical experience to provide a reasonable estimate due to the limited period our equity shares have been publicly traded.
+During fiscal 2013, we anticipate that we will begin incorporating our historical data into the expected term calculation for stock options granted.
+At this point, we will have an additional year of vesting and will be able to demonstrate significant exercise activity to provide a reasonable basis for incorporating historical data into our expected term of future stock option grants.
+As a result, during fiscal 2013, we anticipate that our calculation of expected term will include a combination of actual exercise data and an assumption on when the remaining outstanding options with similar characteristics will be exercised.

 The risk-free interest rate is determined by reference to U.S. Treasury yield curve rates with a remaining term equal to the expected life assumed at the date of grant.
-We anticipate that future grants under our stock incentive plans will include both non-qualified stock options and restricted stock units.

-Expected volatility through the quarter ended September 30, 2008 was calculated based on reported data for a peer group of publicly traded companies for which historical information was available.
-During the quarter ended December 31, 2008, we began to incorporate our own data into the expected volatility assumption.
-We modified our expected volatility calculation because at that time our common stock had been publically traded for 2 years and we believe that CommVault specific volatility inputs should be included in the calculation of expected volatility.
-As a result, expected volatility for the second half of fiscal 2009 and all of fiscal 2010 and 2011 was calculated based on a blended approach that included historical volatility of a peer group, the implied volatility of our traded options with a remaining maturity greater than six months and the historical realized volatility of our common stock from the date of our initial public offering to the respective stock option grant date.
+Expected volatility for fiscal 2010, 2011 and 2012 was calculated based on a blended approach that included historical volatility of a peer group, the implied volatility of our traded options with a remaining maturity greater than six months and the historical realized volatility of our common stock from the date of our initial public offering to the respective stock option grant date.

-The assumptions used in the Black-Scholes option-pricing model in the fiscal year ended March 31, 2011 and 2010 are as follows:
+The assumptions used in the Black-Scholes option-pricing model in the fiscal year ended March 31, 2012 and 2011 are as follows:

-Year Ended l March 31,
+Year Ended March 31,

-2011 2010
+2012 2011

 Dividend yield None None

-Expected volatility 40% - 45% 40% - 45%
+Expected volatility 42% - 47% 40% - 45%

-Weighted average expected volatility 44% 42%
+Weighted average expected volatility 45% 44%

-Risk-free interest rates 1.18% - 2.93% 0.24% - 3.14%
+Risk-free interest rates 1.06% - 2.56% 1.18% - 2.93%

-Expected life (in years) 6.2 6.3
+Expected life (in years) 6.2 6.2

-The weighted average fair value of stock options granted was \$12.23 per share during the year ended March 31, 2011 and \$9.31 per share during the year ended March 31, 2010.
-In addition, the weighted average fair value of restricted stock units awarded was \$26.96 per share during the year ended March 31, 2011 and \$20.67 per share during the year ended March 31, 2010.
+The weighted average fair value of stock options granted was \$18.77 per option during the year ended March 31, 2012 and \$12.23 per option during the year ended March 31, 2011.
+In addition, the weighted average fair value of restricted stock units awarded was \$42.07 per share during the year ended March 31, 2012 and \$26.96 per share during the year ended March 31, 2011.